Dental Implants in Round Rock, TX

 - How do I schedule my implant consultation?

 If a lost tooth is not replaced, chewing can become more difficult and places additional stress on remaining teeth, putting them at risk of shifting, cracking, or breaking.
 By relieving the surrounding teeth of this extra strain, we can reduce the chances of other teeth being affected.

-Aside from health reasons, a missing tooth may also impact your self confidence and alter your social interactions.
-If you find yourself not comfortable smiling as widely as you used to, covering your mouth when speaking, or self conscious that people can see your missing teeth, an implant may be worth considering.
+Aside from health reasons, a missing tooth may also impact your self-confidence and alter your social interactions.
+If you find yourself not comfortable smiling as widely as you used to, covering your mouth when speaking, or self-conscious that people can see your missing teeth, an implant may be worth considering.

 HOW DO DENTAL IMPLANTS WORK?

 This process creates a solid foundation for the restoration that will be attached to the post.
 If you have only one tooth missing, we can restore function and appearance with a single implant and replacement tooth.
-If several teeth in a row are missing, we can strategically place implants to support a fixed bridge or full or partial denture.
+If several teeth are missing, we can strategically place implants to support a fixed bridge or full or partial denture.